jacekku/flip_task/README.md

 Store them in db, whenever a new service wants to startup they can use this service to send them the events

 ### Messaging service

 Since this is should be event-driven, a messaging service should be used for transporting events

-~~i will use rabbitMQ since i have experience using it~~

-Did some googling and decided i will use kafka since it is made for storing large amounts of event data

-Scraping service will publish each event to kafka
+Scraping service will publish each event to mongoDB

-Every service will connect to kafka and read the events stored there everytime service is started, then do the processing as described above
+Every service will connect to mongoDB and read the events stored there everytime service is started, then do the processing as described above

-I have never used kafka so we will see how it goes

 ## Diagram